JetBrains/Qodana/topics/dotnet.md

 ### Private NuGet repositories

-Depending on the linter, you can run them using private NuGet repositories as shown below.
+Depending on the linter, you can run %product% using private NuGet repositories as shown below.

 <tabs group="linter-tabs">
     <tab title="%qp%" group-key="linter-tabs-dotnet">